Psycojoker/dierentheater/README.md

     --reports             Parse reports
     --deputies            Parse deputies

+If you have exception, remember that you need to passe the option
+<code>--traceback</code> to a django command to have the traceback (yes ...).

 But aware that by default the parser store every page he has encountered in the folder dump but re-download it (for a maximum number of 2 more times) if it has